Entrepreneurs’ Relief: qualifying disposals by individuals: examples

 F has carried on a retail business for 5 years.
 In July 2010 he takes on W as a partner.
 W pays £300,000 to F to enter into the partnership agreement which shares the interest in all of the business assets equally between them.
 The £300,000 received by F is a capital receipt in his hands which may give rise to a gain, as he disposes of a 50% interest in each of the business assets.
 Those gains may qualify for Entrepreneurs’ Relief because F’s disposal is a material disposal of part of his business to W, his new business partner.

-T sells his shares in his company in September 2010 and realises a gain of £360,000.
-The company was a trading company but ceased to trade in August 2009.
+T sells his shares in his company in September 2020 and realises a gain of £360,000.
+The company was a trading company but ceased to trade in August 2019.
 Since February 1995 he had owned 50% of the ordinary shares of the company, which entitled him to 50% of the voting rights.
 Since 1997 he has been a director of the company.
-T’s gain will qualify for Entrepreneurs’ Relief because even though T’s company had not traded throughout the 12 months prior to the disposal of the shares it had been a trading company within the period of three years prior to the disposal and he had held the requisite shares and voting rights, and been an officer of the company throughout the 12 months prior to the trade ceasing.
+T’s gain will qualify for Entrepreneurs’ Relief because even though T’s company had not traded throughout the 2 years prior to the disposal of the shares it had been a trading company within the period of three years prior to the disposal and it had been his personal company and he had been an officer of the company throughout the 2 years prior to the trade ceasing.

 N sells her business in 2009 and realises a gain of £99,000.
 This qualifies for Entrepreneurs’ Relief because it will constitute a ‘material disposal of business assets’.
 N claims the relief, but also makes an investment of £80,000 in qualifying Enterprise Investment Shares (EIS) and claims to defer the gain.